mmozeiko/pkg2zip/README.md

 Limitations:

-* currently no PSM or update pkg files are supported.
+* currently no PSM pkg files are supported.

 # Usage